KDE/kde-builder/doc/chapter_05/supported-cmdline-params.md

 (cmdline-show-info)=
 `--show-info`
-Displays information about kdesrc-build and the operating system, that may prove useful in bug reports or when asking for help in forums or mailing lists.
+Displays information about kde-builder and the operating system, that may prove useful in bug reports or when asking for help in forums or mailing lists.